nus-cs2103-AY2122S1/tp/docs/UserGuide.md

-# PlannerMd User Guide
+# PlannerMD User Guide

-PlannerMd is a command-line application that helps clinic receptionists seamlessly integrate the daily appointments and the unique requuirements of each patient into a single application.
-PlannerMd expedites the manual processes found in a clinic and saves clinice receptionists plenty of time while also reducing human error.
+PlannerMD is a command-line application that helps clinic receptionists seamlessly integrate the daily appointments and the unique requirements of each patient into a single application.
+PlannerMD expedites the manual processes found in a clinic and saves clinics receptionists plenty of time while also reducing human error.

 * [Quick start](#quick-start)
 * [Features](#features)